 Main Things Your Thesis Paper Summary Should Include

 A thesis paper summary allows your supervisor and readers to have a condensed view of your paper.
 It is equitable to an abstract.
 It provides a sneak preview of what is contained in your paper without the reader having to read through all the chapters.
 It is aimed at arousing curiosity and assuring the reader that the volumes he or she is about to tackle are not a waste of time.
-Here are items that you must never omit in your summary.

 - Thesis Statement